-These meetings often feel intimidating or overwhelming.
-Divorce tends to make emotions run high, and people don’t always think clearly in these situations.
+These meetings often feel intimidating and overwhelming.
+Divorce tends to make emotions run high, and people don’t always think clearly.
 But it’s an important step to finding the best divorce lawyer for your case.

 1. Collect Personal Information

-There’s a lot going on, and a lot to worry about, so sometimes the small things fall through the cracks.
+There’s a lot going on, and a lot to worry about.
+As a result, sometimes the small things fall through the cracks.
 But during your initial consultation, a divorce lawyer needs all of the basic information regarding your case.

-- place of employment,
+- Places of employment.

-- Social Security numbers,
+- Social Security numbers.

-- You should collect:
+You should also collect:

-- recent tax documents for the last few years,
+- Recent tax documents for the last few years.

 2. Make a List of Questions

 Write them down and make sure you bring them up during the initial consultation with your divorce lawyer.

 The cost of divorce and how long the process takes are examples of common questions.
 It’s important to have an idea of the financial investment as well as a general time frame.

-But be warned, both of those depend a great deal on the specifics of your situation and vary case to case.
+But be warned, both of those depend a great deal on the specifics of your situation and vary from case to case.
 The more complex and contentious, the more expensive and time-consuming.

 You can discuss child custody, the division of property and debts, and more.
-If you worry about retaining assets acquired before the marriage or keeping interest in a shared business, bring up these topics.
+If you worry about retaining assets acquired before the marriage or keeping your stake in a shared business, bring up these topics.

 3. Know What You Want Out Of Divorce

-Your lawyer can’t help you if he or she doesn’t know what you want out of your divorce.
+Your divorce lawyer can’t help you if he or she doesn’t know what you want out of your divorce.
 It’s important to give this serious thought ahead of time.